 We always order soy sauce in bulk, and we keep light and dark in our pantry.
 We’ll let you into a little secret – we learned (in a Thai cooking class) that the key to making the perfect Thai dish, especially curries, is to balance the light and dark soy sauce.
 That’s why we always use both in our curry recipes.
 It enhances the flavours so much.
 We hope you try it!

 You may not always want to make curry paste from scratch.
 We get that, and we’ve been there.
-If we’re in a rush the best curry pastes to use are by Thai Taste – once again!
+If we’re in a rush the best curry pastes to use are by either Mae Jum or Thai Taste!
 They’re as close to authentic Thai curry pastes that we’ve come across, and are completely vegan.
-We would highly recommend them.
+We would highly recommend both.

 If you want to make your curry pastes from scratch then we would highly recommend that too.
 Our vegan red curry paste and vegan green curry pastes are super easy to make – in a blender or a pestle and mortar.
 Top tip: make a big batch and freeze in ice cube trays, they’ll last for up to three months.